matecom57/santosg57-curso-r/docs/source/BIOSTATISTICS_Daniel/libro.rst

 **The Central Limit Theorem**

-Given a population of any nonnormal functional form with a mean :math:`\mean` and finite variance :math:`\sigma^2`, the sampling distribution of :math:`\bar{x}`, computed from samples of size n from this population, will have mean :math:`\mean` and variance :math:`\sigma^2/n` and will be approximately normally distributed when the sample size is large.
+Given a population of any nonnormal functional form with a mean :math:`\mu` and finite variance :math:`\sigma^2`, the sampling distribution of :math:`\bar{x}`, computed from samples of size n from this population, will have mean :math:`\mu` and variance :math:`\sigma^2/n` and will be approximately normally distributed when the sample size is large.

 .. image:: c501.png
+   :scale: 80 %

 .. image:: c502.png
+   :scale: 80 %

 5.4 DISTRIBUTION OF THE DIFFERENCE BETWEEN TWO SAMPLE MEANS